-CTRL.INITIATE_SPECIAL
+CTRL.INITIATE\SPECIAL

-The field INITIATE_SPECIAL is a bit field located at address 0x1E [7:0].
+The field INITIATE\SPECIAL is a bit field located at address 0x1E [7:0].
 This bit field is part of the location CTRL.

-For certain actions from the SPECIAL bit field, a code must be set to INITIATE_SPECIAL.
-These codes are to be written into this bit field:
+For certain actions from SPECIAL bit field, a code must be set to initiate SPECIAL.
+These are to be written into this bit field.

-- 0xB9 initiates CVH self-test or functional BIST. - 0xA5 initiates EEPROM margin or EEPROM reload. - 0x5A initiates hard reset.
+0xB9 initiates CVH self-test or functional BIST.
+0x46 initiates turns-counter reset.
+0xA5 initiates EEPROM margin or EEPROM reload.
+0x5A initiates hard reset.